+ JCERP on X/Twitter (please Follow)

 Bullet and numbering within body text are not allowed.
 All sentences should be typed as a descriptive paragraphs.

-Tables are sequentially numbered with the table title and number above the table.
+Tables must be sequentially numbered with the table title and number above the table.
 Tables should be centered in the column OR on the page.
 Tables should be followed by a line space (12pt).
 Elements of a table should be single-spaced.
 However, double spacing can be used to show groupings of data or to separate parts within the table.
 Table headings should be in 10pt not bold.
 Tables are referred to in the text by the table number, e.g., Table 1.
 Do not show the vertical line in the table.
 There is only a horizontal line that should be shown in the table, as well as table heading.

 Figure 1 shows an included Microsoft Draw object.